metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 - `active_mq_broker_parameters` (Attributes) The parameters for using an Active MQ broker as a source. (see [below for nested schema](#nestedatt--spec--source_parameters--active_mq_broker_parameters))
 - `dynamo_db_stream_parameters` (Attributes) The parameters for using a DynamoDB stream as a source. (see [below for nested schema](#nestedatt--spec--source_parameters--dynamo_db_stream_parameters))
 - `filter_criteria` (Attributes) The collection of event patterns used to filter events.
-For more information,see Events and Event Patterns (https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html)in the Amazon EventBridge User Guide. (see [below for nested schema](#nestedatt--spec--source_parameters--filter_criteria))
+For more information, see Events and Event Patterns (https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the Amazon EventBridge User Guide. (see [below for nested schema](#nestedatt--spec--source_parameters--filter_criteria))
 - `kinesis_stream_parameters` (Attributes) The parameters for using a Kinesis stream as a source. (see [below for nested schema](#nestedatt--spec--source_parameters--kinesis_stream_parameters))
 - `managed_streaming_kafka_parameters` (Attributes) The parameters for using an MSK stream as a source. (see [below for nested schema](#nestedatt--spec--source_parameters--managed_streaming_kafka_parameters))
 - `rabbit_mq_broker_parameters` (Attributes) The parameters for using a Rabbit MQ broker as a source. (see [below for nested schema](#nestedatt--spec--source_parameters--rabbit_mq_broker_parameters))